JoeNyland/joenyland.github.io/_posts/2016-03-16-a-quick-rake-task-to-tweet-about-a-new-post.md

 ---
 layout: post
 title: A quick Rake task to tweet about a new post
-excerpt: Here's a quick and easy Rake task to tweet when a new post is published
+excerpt: Here's a quick and easy Rake task to tweet when a new post is published.
 ---

 I use [Twitter][1] a fair bit, so I like to fire a quick tweet out to my many (not) followers when I've published a new